FiloSottile/mostly-harmless/source/_posts/2014-03-18-my-remote-shell-session-setup.markdown

 iTerm2 will show me things, `mosh` will make sure that my connection stays up in all the aforementioned cases and `tmux` will keep my scrollback and allow me to detach and reattach. `mosh` and `tmux` collaborating, finally, will allow me to use my dear touchpad.
 Done.

 NOTE: to select text "on the client side", in order to copy/paste, you'll have to hold the Option key.

+## Future work

+* Scrolling is way less fluid than native.
+I have no idea how to fix this.
+* I'd like click+drag not to be relayed so that I don't have to hold Option to select.